Marketing Procedures Guideline

 “Increase the prominence of the arts at Boston College, both on and off campus.
 This is achieved through social media, online and email marketing, print marketing, meeting with administrators and community-based arts events.”

-Despite consistent turnover of an already short-staff, every member of the Arts Council takes this mission very seriously and strives to promote all arts events and opportunities, both on and off campus, in whatever appropriate avenues we can manage.
+Every member of the Arts Council takes this mission very seriously and strives to promote all arts events and opportunities, both on and off campus, in whatever appropriate avenues we can manage.

 —What We Do—